 P37 L63-P38 L5 Generic text that might have meant to be conditional on the previous paragraph or alternatively, this could be general rules that describes all cases where an AP provides a device ID.
 The latter is the direction proposed in the changes here.
 This paragraph could be moved to be earlier in this subclause.

-An AP shall provide a device ID as follows:
+When an AP provides a device ID, the AP shall provide both a device ID and, if dot11PASNActivated is true, a PASN ID as follows:

-1) When using FILS authentication, in a Device ID element in the Association Response frame.
+1) When using FILS authentication, the AP shall provide a device ID in a Device ID element and, if dot11PASNActivated is true, a PASN ID in a PASN ID element in the Association Response frame.

+2) When using PASN, the AP shall provide a device ID in a Device ID subelement and, if dot11PASNActivated is true, a PASN ID in a PASN ID subelement encrypted in a PASN Encrypted Data element in the second PASN frame.

-2) When not using PASN or FILS authentication, in a Device ID KDE in message 3 of the 4-way handshake.
+3) When not using PASN or FILS authentication, the AP shall provide a device ID in a Device ID KDE and, if dot11PASNActivated is true, a PASN ID in a PASN ID KDE in message 3 of the 4-way handshake.

 If a non-AP STA has been provided with a device ID and a PASN ID, then it may provide the PASN ID in the PASN ID element in the first PASN frame, when using PASN authentication.
-An AP shall provide a PASN ID in the PASN ID element in the second PASN frame, when using PASN authentication.
+An AP shall provide a PASN ID in the PASN ID subelement in the second PASN frame, when using PASN authentication.

 The value of PASN ID shall be random and not shorter than 6 octets.